 IUDs Are Implanted in The Uterus

 The IUD is placed inside the uterus through the cervix and vagina.
-The actual insertion can be uncomfortable, so it is best to take an over-the-counter pain pill beforehand – ask your gynaecologist to recommend the best option for you.
-Sometimes, if you problems with pain, local or general anesthesia may be given.
+The actual insertion can be uncomfortable, so it is best to take an over-the-counter pain pill beforehand – ask your gynecologist to recommend the best option for you.
+Sometimes, if you have problems with pain, local or general anesthesia may be given.